-Figures 2 confirms the result of Proposition 6 for $\alpha > 0$ and $\delta < 0$: there is a unique equilibrium with information sharing in this case.
-When $\alpha > 0$ and $\delta > 0$, there is a unique equilibrium without information sharing if positive externalities are not too strong, which is consistent with Proposition 6.
-However, if δ is sufficiently large there may also be an equilibrium with information sharing; and if δ is sufficiently large and α is sufficiently small, there may not be an equilibrium without information sharing.
-Hence, when $\alpha > 0$, all results in Section 5 hold as long as positive externalities are not too large.
+this case.
+When $\alpha > 0$ and $\delta > 0$ , there is a unique equilibrium without information sharing if positive externalities are not too strong, which is consistent with Proposition 6.
+However, if $\delta$ is sufficiently large there may also be an equilibrium with information sharing; and if $\delta$ is sufficiently large and $\alpha$ is sufficiently small, there may not be an equilibrium without information sharing.
+Hence, when $\alpha > 0$ , all results in Section 5 hold as long as positive externalities are not too large.

 The numerical simulations show that, when $|\delta|$ is sufficiently large, principals' incentive to share information in order to coordinate their outputs - by producing less (more) with negative (positive) externalities when the rival produces more (e.g., Shapiro, 1986) - may dominate the correlated distortions effect of information sharing discussed in Section 5.
 This is especially true when costs are positively correlated, and may result in information sharing always being an equilibrium.
-Moreover, when δ is large, there may be multiple equilibria, with and without information sharing.
+Moreover, when $\delta$ is large, there may be multiple equilibria, with and without information sharing.

-Finally, Figure 3 represents $V_I - V_N$ as a function of δ , for different values of α .
-(The first graph represents negative values of α , and the second graph represents positive values of α .)
-Since $V_I - V_N$ is always positive, principals' expected profits are always higher when they both share information.
-This generalizes the result of Proposition 7 and confirms that principals' face a prisoners' dilemma when they independently choose not to share information.
+Finally, numerical simulations also show that $V_I - V_N$ is positive even when $|\delta|$ is large, so that principals' expected profits are always higher when they both share information.
+This generalizes the result of Proposition 7 and confirms that principals face a prisoners' dilemma when they independently choose not to share information.